j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 ### 3. UAC Bypass and Local Privilege Escalation

-After identifying `update.exe`, the next step was to determine how it was elevated.
+After identifying `update.exe`, the next step was to see whether it stayed in the original user context or was elevated.
 Process and registry events on the workstation showed a familiar UAC bypass pattern involving `fodhelper.exe`.

 ```kusto
 EmberForgeX_CL